 Early History of the Haleighwel family

 This web page shows only a small excerpt of our Haleighwel research.
-Another 75 words (5 lines of text) covering the years 1200, 1535, 1548, 1564, 1649, 1686 and 1655 are included under the topic Early Haleighwel History in all our PDF Extended History products and printed products wherever possible.
+Another 75 words (5 lines of text) covering the years 1200, 1535, 1548, 1564, 1649, 1686, 1655, 1676, 1744 and 1676 are included under the topic Early Haleighwel History in all our PDF Extended History products and printed products wherever possible.

 Haleighwel Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Haleighwel have been found, including Halliwell, Halligwell, Haliwell and others.

 Early Notables of the Haleighwel family (pre 1700)